matomo-org/developer-documentation/docs/generated/master/Piwik/SettingsPiwik.md

 Returns true if unique visitors should be processed for the given period type.

-Unique visitor processing is controlled by the **[General] enable_processing_unique_visitors_...**
-INI config options.
-By default, day/week/month periods always process unique visitors and year/range are not.
+Unique visitor processing is controlled by the `[General] enable_processing_unique_visitors_...` INI config options.
+By default, unique visitors are processed only for day/week/month periods.

 #### Signature